 Project Zawadi provides an education-themed gift to all sponsored students for the holidays.
 Each November, sponsors are invited to send a letter to their sponsored students to be delivered with the gift.
 At the time of sponsorship renewal, sponsors can also make a donation to offset the cost of these gifts or make a donation to Project Zawadi in your sponsored student’s honor.
 These donations will be dedicated to help fund needed improvements to the schools where Project Zawadi students study.
 In this way, your donation is a gift to your student and all of his or her schoolmates.

 Additional gift-giving should be done thoughtfully as it can create discord and hurt feelings among sponsored students when some of them receive gifts from their sponsors and others do not.
 If you do wish to send individual gift items to your student, please be sure that your package is small, light, and has low-cost contents (ie. stickers, candy, children’s books, etc.) with a total value of under $20.
 Please note that the postal system in Tanzania is not always reliable.
 Some packages never arrive at their destination, arrive opened or with items missing, or have customs fees that must be paid by Project Zawadi in order to receive the package.

 Sponsors should never send money directly to sponsored students.

 Project Zawadi does not allow direct communication via phone, email, text messaging, or social media between students and their sponsors due to privacy and safety considerations.
-However, staff can occassionally deliver messages from sponsors to their sponsored students in the course of their routine visits to the schools.
-Sponsors can direct their messages to email@example.com and should include their student’s name and school in the subject line.
+However, staff can occasionally deliver messages from sponsors to their sponsored students in the course of their routine visits to the schools.
+Sponsors can direct their messages to firstname.lastname@example.org and should include their student’s name and school in the subject line.